jothi1971/electronjs_demo/README.md

 Use of BrowserWindow
 Use of preload script to expose ElectronAPI to renderer process WebSocket communication

-1 setup webserver
-create a folder named say WSServer
+The following instructions are for WINDOWS Operating System 1 setup webserver create a folder named say WSServer
 Copy server.js to that folder